benchristel/sindarin/english-tengwar.md

 Did you find yourself flipping back to the _tengwar_ chart while trying to read that text?
 Reading _tengwar_ can get extremely confusing since most of the letters look very similar to one another.
 However, there's a regular system underlying the _tengwar_, and knowing it will make them much easier to read and write.

-What happens if we arrange the _tengwar_ by their shape instead of by the English letter they correspond to?
+What happens if we arrange the _tengwar_ by their shape?

 <table class="col-4 columns">
 <tr>